rajinder-yadav/furi/README.md

 ## Declare a named route

-The code below shows how to declare a named route, and also how to read the named route parameters from the hanlder function, using the `ApplicationContext` object.
+The code below shows how to declare a named route, and also how to read the named route parameters from the handler function, using the `ApplicationContext` object.

 ```ts
 furi.get("/about/:user_id", (ctx: ApplicationContext) => {